-The paragraph length check in the Yoast SEO plugin tells you to write shorter paragraphs when they are too long.
+The paragraph length check in Yoast SEO (for WordPress or Shopify) tells you to write shorter paragraphs when they are too long.
 But why is this important?
 What does a good paragraph even look like?
 And lastly, what should you do to keep your paragraphs concise?
 Let’s explore!

 Why your paragraphs shouldn’t be too long

 Properly sized paragraphs play an important role in making your text readable and scannable.
 So let’s start with the readability aspect.
 Big walls of text are not very readable and tend to scare off your readers.
 Imagine this entire article being just one big paragraph!
 You’d probably have left the page before even reading the introduction.
 Paragraphs help break down your text into bite-size and easy-to-understand chunks, which puts your readers at ease.
 Every time you end a paragraph, you give your readers the opportunity to relax and think about what they’ve just read.
 This really helps them make sense of the entire text.

 Paragraphs also help readers to scan your text more easily.
 When people end up on a page, they rarely just start reading the article from start to finish.
 They first want to see what they can expect before spending a lot of time reading the entire text.
 People tend to scan headings and the first sentences of every paragraph.
 By breaking up your text into paragraphs that reflect the topics you’re addressing, people will be able to get a good grasp of what your article is about in no time.

 A good paragraph provides information on one single, well-defined aspect of the topic you’re discussing in your article.
 Consider the two paragraphs under the previous heading in this article, for example.
 The first addresses why paragraphs make your text more readable; the second discusses why they make your text more scannable.